 The large, stainless steel ‘hoods’ on each pier of the Thames barrier are what make this London landmark so instantly recognisable to both tourists and locals alike.
 But while people may find it easy to recognise, they might not necessarily understand how it works.

 With this in mind, Humans Invent went on a guided tour with Operations Manager, Steve East, to find out exactly how the Thames Barrier keeps Londoners dry.
+Since today is the day of the annual test closure of the Thames Barrier, we thought we remind you about how it works.

 First of all, however, a quick history lesson is needed to explain its origins.
 Over the centuries London has been subject to serious flooding.
 In 1928, 14 people died and thousands were made homeless when a tidal surge poured over the Thames embankment.
 It wasn’t until 1953 however, after the North Sea Flood killed 307 people in the UK, that plans were made to defend London from future floods.